mewza/realfft/README.md

 ------------

 NEW (v1.3): I decided to give away the highly optimized NEON code!
 This is my gift and contribution
             to betterment of humanity.
-Enjoy, humanity, and (stop killing each other for no good reason) - get well!
+Enjoy, humanity, and (stop killing each other, stealing, plagirizing, work together and share fairly the winning! not try rip each other off, create havoc, GOD doesn't like that and will punish you for that) - get well!

 This is the best (fastest, most precise and best sounding) real FFT/iFFT transform available in existence!
 I have gone through at least 10, and kept upgrading until I found this